LionsGamesStudio/Flux/TUTORIAL.md

     private void FixedUpdate()
     {
-        // --- THIS IS THE CORRECT WAY TO UPDATE REACTIVE PROPERTIES ---
-        // To WRITE a value, we must explicitly tell the framework using the helper method.
+        // To WRITE state, we must use the helper method.
+This ensures
-        // This ensures all UI and systems are notified of the change.

-        bool groundedState = Physics2D.OverlapCircle(groundCheck.position, 0.2f, groundLayer);
+        // the central ReactiveProperty is updated, and all listeners are notified. bool groundedState = Physics2D.OverlapCircle(groundCheck.position, 0.2f, groundLayer);
-        UpdateReactiveProperty("player.isGrounded", groundedState);
+        UpdateReactiveProperty(FluxKeys.PlayerIsGrounded, groundedState);

-        UpdateReactiveProperty("player.position", (Vector2)_rb.position);
+        UpdateReactiveProperty(FluxKeys.PlayerPosition, (Vector2)_rb.position);
     }
 }